jmcuneo/a2-shortstack/README.md

 - The update function has multiple helper functions.
   - When update button clicked the opening of popup form is handled
   - The corresponding data is populated automatically using the table index to identify which row of data to use.
 Using DOM functions, setAttribute, getAttribute the populating happens
-  - When update button of the form clicked, the form closing is handled by JS and using DOM functions the updated data is fetched as sent back to server.
-The server replaced the updated information and sends back the array which is displayed by JS again.
+  - When update button of the form clicked, the form closing is handled by JS and using DOM functions the updated data is fetched and sent back to server.
+The server replaces the updated information and sends back the array which is displayed by JS again.
 - await, fetch are used to send GET, POST, PUT, DELETE requests and also receive data from the server
 - JS also calculates the total price of all merchandise but NOT the total price for each and after discount value

 ## Technical Achievements
 - **Tech Achievement 1**: This app is a single-page app because the users can see the form to add data and also view data on the same page.
   - The user can fill the form displayed on the left and clicking on submit will display the entered purchased data in the table on right immediately and asynchronously.
 The data displayed has been processed by adding discount and total price calculations done by the server.
+  - The data on client is always visible until the server is restarted and dynamically the updated data can be seen when deleted/updated
 - **Tech Achievement 2**: This app also allows to delete and update purchase data.
   - Clicking on the delete button in the corresponding row will immediately and asynchronously delete data by sending request to the server and it sends back the updated data, which the user can see.
   - Clicking on the update button in the corresponding row will immediately and asynchronously update data by sending request to server and it updates the data with re-performing the calculations/logic and sends back updated data, which can be seen by the user.